 No matter the tumor type or treatment, our primary goal is always to maintain the best possible quality of life for each of our patients during their therapy.
 As such, treatment plans are tailored to the individual needs of patients and their families, and our experienced team of oncologic professionals provide unmatched care every step of the way!

-Appointments for evaluations of new patients must be made through referral by your primary care veterinarian.
-He or she should call us at (662)325-7016 to coordinate referral appointments or to discuss management of your pet’s case with a member of our team.
+Appointments for evaluations of new patients must be made through referral.
+Your primary care veterinarian can call us at (662)325-7016 to coordinate referral appointments or to discuss management of your pet’s case with a member of our team.

 Meet our Team:

-Veterinary ophthalmology services at the AHC are rendered under the leadership of Dr. Caroline Betbeze, a board-certified ophthalmologist who diagnoses and treats all types of eye conditions in both small and large animals.
-Our ophthalmology team also practices at our affiliate location, Veterinary Specialty Center (VSC), located in west Starkville and is available to consult with referring veterinarians on their more difficult ocular cases.
+Veterinary ophthalmology services at the AHC are rendered under the leadership of Dr.s Caroline Betbeze and Becky Telle, both board-certified veterinary ophthalmologists who diagnose and treat all types of eye conditions in small, large, and exotic animals.
+Our ophthalmology team also practices at our affiliate location, Veterinary Specialty Center (VSC), and consults bi-monthly at our Flowood location (AERC).
+They are available to consult with referring veterinarians on their more difficult ocular cases.

 Commonly diagnosed conditions and services: